Mets manager Showalter suspended 1 game for reliever's pitch

 López, optioned to Triple-A Syracuse following Sunday night’s victory, received a three-game ban that starts whenever he returns to the active big league roster.
 If he appeals, the penalty would be delayed until the process is completed.

-Michael Hill, baseball’s Senior Vice President for On-Field Operations, announced the discipline about 20 minutes before the first pitch of New York’s game against World Series champion Atlanta at Citi Field — the initial meeting this season between the NL East rivals.
+Michael Hill, baseball’s Senior Vice President for On-Field Operations, announced the discipline about 20 minutes before the first pitch of New York’s 5-2 loss to World Series champion Atlanta at Citi Field — the initial meeting this season between the NL East rivals.

+“We were surprised, I can tell you that,” Mets bench coach Glenn Sherlock said.
+“It was close to game time, but like I said, that’s baseball and that’s really not our decision.
+Just have to deal with it.”

-Bench coach Glenn Sherlock, pitching coach Jeremy Hefner and hitting coach Eric Chávez were set to fill in for Showalter, who also missed a game last month for a medical procedure.
+Sherlock filled in for Showalter, with help from pitching coach Jeremy Hefner and hitting coach Eric Chávez.

 Showalter was suspended for one game and fined.
 López also was fined an undisclosed amount by the commissioner’s office “for intentionally throwing pitches” at Schwarber in the ninth inning of New York’s 10-6 win Sunday night.